kyma-project/kyma/docs/getting-started/12-bind-redis-service-to-function.md

      }'
    ```

-4. If we call again the `https://$FUNCTION_DOMAIN` URL, then the system should return a response similar to the following:
+4. When you call the `https://$FUNCTION_DOMAIN` URL again, the system should return a similar response:

    ```bash
    HTTP/2 200